Why invoice financing is crucial for bodyshops who invoice insurance companies

 What is invoice finance?

-Invoice finance is a form of business funding that allows businesses to manage their cash flow by bridging the gap between the point at which a sale is made and the time it takes for the payment to be received from the debtor.
+Invoice finance is a form of business funding that allows businesses to manage their cash flow.
+By bridging the gap between a sale and the time it takes to receieve payment from the debtor.
 If you are a company that relies on credit terms, you will know too well the wait that is undertaken for an invoice to be paid and the strain this puts on your cash flow.

-In today’s economic climate, some companies take advantage of the full repayment terms, meaning that it can take months for them to settle what they owe.
+In today’s economic climate, some companies take advantage of the full repayment terms.
+This means that it can take months for them to settle what they owe.
 Invoice Finance releases cash tied up in outstanding invoices, allowing the supplier access to money before the customer has paid.

-Invoice financing can be a useful tool for the business-to-business sector, which rely on a regular inflow of cash to allow them to operate.
-It ensures that capital is available to pay wages and bills on time and that control over the business is maintained.
+Invoice financing can be a useful tool for the business-to-business sector.
+Which relies on a regular inflow of cash to allow them to operate.
+It ensures that capital is available to pay wages, bills and that you maintain control over the business.

-For bodyshops that invoice insurance companies, invoices can be sold to an invoice finance company for the full amount, less a small service charge, and you will have access to the cash within 24 hours.
-Repayment is always linked to the invoices you raise, meaning repayment is always in conjunction with you having made a sale.
+For body-shops that invoice insurance companies, invoices can be sold to an invoice finance company for the full amount, less a small service charge.
+And you will have access to the cash within 24 hours.
+Repayment is always in relation to the invoices you raise, meaning repayment is always in conjunction with you making a sale.

-Invoice finance for bodyshops that invoice insurance companies works by completing the job – usually crash repairs – raising an invoice to the insurance company and submitting documents to the invoice finance company to complete the transaction.
-You will then have access to the full value of the invoice, less a small charge to the lender, the following day.
+Invoice finance for body-shops that invoice insurance companies works by completing the job, usually crash repairs.
+Raising an invoice to the insurance company and submitting documents to the invoice finance company to complete the transaction.
+You then have access to full value of the invoice, less a small charge to the lender, the following day.

-The invoice finance company will take on the task of recovering your money from the insurance company when it’s due meaning that your involvement in the process is limited, leaving you to get on with the running and growth of your business.
+The invoice finance company will take on the task of recovering your money from the insurance company when it’s due.
+Meaning that your involvement in the process is low.
+Leaving you to get on with the running and growth of your business.

-The fees involved in this type of business funding are usually small in comparison to the protection your business will see.
-Fees are typically 1.5 -3% of the invoice value and there are no other charges, set up, or renewal fees involved, meaning that you can get at least 97% of the invoice within 24 hours of submitting.
+The fees involved in this type of funding are usually small in comparison to the protection your business will see.
+Fees are typically 1.5 -3% of the invoice value and there are no other charges, or fees involved.
+Meaning that you can get at least 97% of the invoice within 24 hours of submitting.

 Interest is paid at a sum above base rate on the balance outstanding for the period its outstanding.

-The main benefit of invoice finance for bodyshops is that you can get access to the cash you are owed from insurance companies immediately, meaning that you can complete repairs and continue work that will move your business forward.
+The benefit of invoice finance for bodyshops is that you can access the cash Insurance companies owe you immediately.
+Meaning that you can complete repairs and continue work that will move your business forward.
 Here are some of the ways in which invoice finance can benefit your bodyshop business:

 • Immediate access to cash, without the long-term implications of a traditional loan and the debt that comes with it.